Milton Keynes driving lessons help

 10. You will see the examiner marking the sheet through your driving test.
 Do not think he or she is marking you down for faults every time.
 Sometimes they mark the sheet for when you have completed certain tasks like a manoeuvre or the emergency stop.
 Don’t watch them watch your road and forget what they are doing concentrate on what you need to do.

 11. Remember not every stall of a car will result in a minor or serious fault.
 Some stalls just like when you are at a junction and try to move off too quick with the clutch, therefore stalling the car.
 That is deemed not even to be a fault if you are in the correct gear and you do not cross the give way line or move out onto the new road.
 Just secure the car take a deep breath and start again.

 12. Dwelling on any fault, you do make will only result in you making another error because you are still thinking about the mistake you have just made.
 So, LET IT GO!!
 Concentrate on the next job at hand.
 What typically happens is the fault that just happened is not the one counted as a serious error.
 It will be the mistake you make next by not thinking about what you are about to do.

 13. Lastly, RELAX and don’t overly concentrate.
 Just do what you do with me or your instructor and get on with driving the way you always do.
 Don’t do anything you would not do while driving with your instructor or me.

 We hope you have enjoyed these Milton Keynes driving lessons help tips in preparation for your driving test.

-Be sure to check out our page on the actual driving test here
+Be sure to check out our page on the actual practical driving test.

 If you are taking driving lessons with me.
 You will hear me say some or all of these to guide you safely through your Milton Keynes driving lessons.
 Also and importantly through your driving test.